Shareware: History

-Commercial shareware distributors such as Educorp and Public Domain Inc printed catalogs describing thousands of public domain and shareware programs that were available for a small charge on floppy disk.
+Commercial shareware distributors, such as Educorp and Public Domain Inc., printed catalogs describing thousands of public domain and shareware programs that were available for a small charge on floppy disk.
 These companies later made their entire catalog available on CD-ROM.
 One such distributor, Public Software Library (PSL), began an order-taking service for programmers who otherwise had no means of accepting credit card orders.
 Meanwhile, major online service provider CompuServe enabled people to pay (register) for software using their CompuServe accounts.
-When AOL bought out CompuServe, that part of CompuServe called SWREG (Shareware Registration) was sold to UK businessman Stephen Lee of Atlantic Coast PLC who placed the service on to the internet and enabled over 3,000 independent software developers to use SWREG as a back office to accept various payment methods including credit, debit and charge cards, PayPal and other services in multiple currencies.
-This worked in realtime so that a client could pay for software and instantly download it which was novel at the time.
-SWREG was eventually bought by Digital River, Inc. Also, services like Kagi started offering applications that authors could distribute along with their products that would present the user with an onscreen form to fill out, print, and mail along with their payment.
+When AOL bought out CompuServe, its SWREG (Shareware Registration) division was sold to UK businessman Stephen Lee of Atlantic Coast PLC, who moved the service online and enabled over 3,000 independent software developers to use SWREG as a back office to accept various payment methods including credit, debit and charge cards, PayPal and other services in multiple currencies.
+This worked in real time so that a client could pay for software and instantly download it, which was novel at the time.
+SWREG was eventually bought by Digital River.
+Similarly, services like Kagi started offering applications that authors could distribute along with their products that would present the user with an onscreen form to fill out, print, and mail along with their payment.
 Once telecommunications became more widespread, this service also expanded online.
 Toward the beginning of the Internet era, books compiling reviews of available shareware were published, sometimes targeting specific niches such as small business.
 These books would typically come with one or more floppy disks or CD-ROMs containing software from the book.

-As Internet use grew, users turned to downloading shareware programs from FTP or web sites.
+As Internet use grew, users turned to downloading shareware programs from FTP or websites.
 This spelled the end of bulletin board systems and shareware disk distributors.
-At first, disk space on a server was hard to come by, so networks like Info-Mac were developed, consisting of non-profit mirror sites hosting large shareware libraries accessible via the web or ftp.
+At first, disk space on a server was hard to come by, so networks like Info-Mac were developed, consisting of non-profit mirror sites hosting large shareware libraries accessible via the web or FTP.
 With the advent of the commercial web hosting industry, the authors of shareware programs started their own sites where the public could learn about their programs and download the latest versions, and even pay for the software online.
-This erased one of the chief distinctions of shareware, as it was now most often downloaded from a central "official" location instead of being shared samizdat-style by its users.
-To ensure users would get the latest bug-fixes as well as an install untainted by viruses or other malware, some authors discouraged users from giving the software to their friends, encouraging them to send a link instead.
+This erased one of the chief distinctions of shareware, as it was now most often downloaded from a central, official location instead of being shared samizdat-style by its users.
+To ensure users would get the latest bug fixes as well as avoid files tainted by viruses or other malware, some authors discouraged users from giving the software to their friends, encouraging them to send a link instead.

 Major download sites such as VersionTracker and CNet's Download.com began to rank titles based on quality, feedback, and downloads.
 Popular software was sorted to the top of the list, along with products whose authors paid for preferred placement.